- /etc/syslog.conf

 Default log files

-log file locations are fully dependant on the syslog
+The syslog log file locations are fully dependant on the syslog

 configuration, and the configuration files should thus first be

 reviewed.
-Additionally, Linux distribution and syslog
+Additionally, Linux distribution and syslog implementation leverage

 different default configurations, with different default log file locations.

-Facility | Debian / Ubuntu default | RedHat / CentOs default |
+| Facility | Debian/Ubuntu default | RedHat/CentOs default |

-all | /var/log/syslog (except auth related messages) |
+| all | /var/log/syslog (except auth related messages) |

 /var/log/syslog (except auth related messages) /var/log/messages (except auth and mail related messages) |